longtongster/statistic-guide/README.md

 **The power of a test**:
 _if the alternative hypothesis (Ha) is true, how likely is our test to reject the null hypothesis (H0) givn the data we have suplied it?_

-in the scipy stats module there are several ways to calculate the power of a test, e.g. `stats.power.TTestIndPower(effect_size=0.2, nobs1=100, alpha=0.05)`.
+in the scipy stats module there are several ways to calculate the power of a test, e.g.

+`stats.power.TTestIndPower(effect_size=0.2, nobs1=100, alpha=0.05)`.

 you can also solve the number of observations to meet a certain power

 `nobs1 = TTestIndPower().solve_power(effect_size=0.2, nobs1=None, alpha=0.05, power=0.8)`

+one can set the `effect_size` to the outcome Cohen's d test.

 ## Parametric tests